underscoreio/underscoreio/src/html/_posts/2015-06-02-everything-about-sealed.md

 ---
 layout: post
-title: The Secret Life of Sealed
+title: Everything You Ever Wanted to Know About Sealed Traits in Scala
 author: Noel Welsh
 ---